 - Talk with your doctor or dietitian for specifics about how many calories you should eat each day, as well as other advice specific to you and your unique needs.

 Adults are recommended to get

 Vigorous activity includes exercises like:

 - Stretch.
 Flexibility in your muscles and joints will increase your range of motion and help you avoid injury.

 - Start slow.
-A gentle walk in your neighborhood is a good building block.
+A gentle walk in your neighborhood is a solid first step.
 Try increasing your distance over time or incorporating intervals as you feel more aerobically fit.

 - Look into strength training.
 Lifting weights regularly will tone your muscles and help you burn more fat.
 If you belong to a gym, consider asking a personal trainer for tips on proper form.

-Hormone medications and surgical treatments, like a hysterectomy, may cause weight gain.
-If you’re concerned about these options, though, chat with your doctor.
+Hormone medications and surgical treatments, such as a hysterectomy, may cause weight gain.
+If you’re concerned about these options, talk with your doctor.

 There are other treatments available, like taking pain relievers as needed.
-Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs, like ibuprofen (Advil) and naproxen (Aleve), may help with menstrual cramping.
+Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil) and naproxen (Aleve), may help with menstrual cramping.

 Lifestyle changes may also help.
 For example, taking warm baths or using heating pads may reduce your cramps and pain.
-Regular exercise may also ease your symptoms, all while aiding your weight loss efforts.
+Regular exercise may also ease your symptoms and aid in your weight loss efforts.

 It’s always a good idea to contact your doctor before making significant changes to your diet and exercise routines.
-Your doctor may even have suggestions or refer you to a specialist, like a dietitian, for additional support.
+Your doctor may have suggestions or refer you to a specialist, such as a dietitian, for additional support.